-As Baker had resisted arrest initially and had started banging on the cell door, Jansen says in the filing that "force was expected and required" to cuff the prisoner to a ring in the floor.
-Sanders was "tasked with putting him on the ring," and it wasn't possible for him to subdue Baker any other way, as the city has argued, according to Sanders' filing.
+As Baker had resisted arrest initially and had started banging on the cell door, Jansen said in the filing that "force was expected and required" to cuff the prisoner to a ring in the floor.
+Sanders was "tasked with putting him on the ring," and it wasn't possible for him to subdue Baker any other way, as the city had argued, according to Sanders' filing.

 Burton disagreed.
 In a previous brief filed by the city, Burton said Sanders' use of force was "retaliatory, unnecessary and unreasonable."
 Matthes agreed, outlining almost 30 points in his brief that supported Burton's assessment.

 After Sanders shoved Baker into the wall, he turned to the other officers present and said, "Let's just say that (Baker) lost round two ...
 Yeah, he's gonna have to go to the hospital," according to the released brief that details Matthes' reasons for upholding the firing.

 That statement has taken on two meanings.
 While both sides agree Sanders said Baker had lost "round two," the city cites it as evidence of malicious intent toward Baker by Sanders.
 Matthes' filing says the force used was in part retaliation for threats Baker made to the officers.